Discover the very best coral reef diving in Indonesia, including Raja Ampat, Komodo, Alor, and more.

 Triton Bay’s unique habitat is home to vast gardens of soft coral that look more like underwater forests than reefs.
 These fascinating formations are found in a full spectrum of shape and colour, bending and swaying gracefully with the current.
 Myriad macro species call these corals home, with minuscule crabs and shrimp, pygmy seahorses, and nudibranchs on display.
 Triton Bay is also a haven for exceptional marine life, with wobbegong and walking sharks, large numbers of snapper and grouper, and massive whale sharks that congregate beneath local fishing platforms.

-This small island’s location between Bali and East Java, protects it from the powerful currents and upwellings that sweep much of the region.
-Menjangan also receives very little rainfall and boasts less tourist development than most of the surrounding dive areas.
+Menjangan is a small island located between Bali and East Java, protected from the powerful currents and upwellings that sweep much of the region.
+The island also receives very little rainfall and boasts less tourist development than most of the surrounding dive areas.
 This adds up to fantastic diving conditions, with calm, nearly current-free water and fantastic visibility.
-So, it’s no surprise that some of Bali’s best coral gardens are found here.
+So, it’s no surprise that some of Bali’s best coral gardens are found around Menjangan.

 Menjangan’s colourful sites offer plenty to see for beginners and advanced divers alike, with corals starting in just a metre of water and extending into the depths.
 Explore reef flats, walls dotted with caverns and overhangs, and search for sea turtles, reef sharks, and schools of fusiliers and trevally.
 While it’s tempting to enjoy the reef from a distance, taking in the full spectrum of colours, a closer look at individual corals such as sea whips, fans, and sponges will reveal a wealth of macro life.
 This is also true of the island’s broken up wreck, now a hotspot for marine life in all shapes and sizes.